Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/01. SQL/README.md

 1. Use dofactory's [SQL Sandbox](http://www.dofactory.com/sql/sandbox) to run the example JOIN queries.

-## Stretch SQL Challenges
+### Stretch SQL Challenges

 1. Watch this great [TED talk on data visualization](https://www.ted.com/talks/david_mccandless_the_beauty_of_data_visualization)
-1. Construct 3 JOIN queries for the dofactory sql sandbox and run it.
+1. Construct 3 queries for the dofactory sql sandbox that use the JOIN and run them.
 1. Review the types of Joins.
 With a partner come up with one hypothetical query (in English/psuedocode) that exemplifies each one.
 Share your queries with another two pairs.

-## Extra Stretch
+### Extra Stretch Challenges

 1. Write SQL queries for the psuedocode in `bank.sql` file.